vigoux/tree-sitter-viml/CONTRIBUTING.md

 ## Adding a new builtin command

-To add a new command, you only need to modify the [grammar], by doing the following:
+To add a new command, you only need to modify the [grammar] and the [keywords file], by doing the following:

-1. In the `extras` key of the grammar, within the `make_keywords` call, add the following in the dictionnary argument:
+1. Add the following in the [keywords file]:
 ```js
 <UPPERCASE UNIQUE NAME> = {
   mandat = "<mandatory part of the command>",